FedRAMP Major Release – Rev. 5 Impacts (NIST SP 800-53)

 With the transition to NIST SP 800-53 rev 5 comes the requirement for more proactive, adversarial testing for those wishing to meet the moderate and high accreditation standard.
 Admittedly, the control as written leaves this requirement open-ended and in need of some interpretation to properly apply in the FedRAMP context.

-We’re happy to share our insights and work with you to fast-track your CMMC Certification.
+Contact us to discuss your cyber and cloud business needs.
+We’re happy to share our insights and work with you as your business evolves.

 Stay informed with our Industry Compliance Roadmaps, Technical Testing, Interviews and Resources to help you simplify cybersecurity and compliance.